joske/Fujitsu-U937-OpenCore/README.md

 - onboard ethernet with IntelMausi.kext
 - USB hotplugging
 - webcam (UVC Camera VendorID_1266 ProductID_46566)
+- HDMI output works, after unplugging, the internal display is dark for a while, but comes back

 ## What doesn't work

 - bluetooth is detected, but doesn't turn on, don't care enough to troubleshoot
 - Card reader (Alcor 9540) - lost cause, unsupported, no problem, works in linux
 - brightness keys
-- HDMI output does something, but internal screen goes black and doesn't come back and external screen is corrupted

 ## Ventura issue